Weasle/Formagic/README.md

 FORMAGIC README
 ===============

-Thank you for downloading Formagic.
+Thank you for your interest in Formagic.
-The source files within are subject to the new BSD license that is bundled with this package in the file LICENSE.txt.
+The source files within are subject to the new BSD license that is bundled with this package in the file LICENSE.

 This is a beta release of Formagic.
 Please check http://formagic.sourceforge.net for updates of Formagic.
 There will be a final release as soon as all intended